-For these reasons, while preserving the valued democratic nature of the Secretariat's succession, the Panel recommends increasing the stability of the Secretariat by extending the term of the Secretariat to at least four years.

-Most people interviewed during the review said that in the long run, they would like to see the MIM Secretariat in this role, and should work closely with them to begin laying groundwork for moving the Secretariat to Africa in the not-too-distant future.
+For these reasons, while preserving the valued democratic nature of the Secretariat's succession, the Panel recomthis role, and should work closely with them to begin laying groundwork for moving the Secretariat to Africa in the nottoo-distant future.

-Africa.
+The Panel recommends increasing the stability of the Secretariat by extending its term to at least four years Africa.
 For now, though, thought might be given to solidifying MIM's operations and finding stable funding to sustain the effort.
 The next MIM Secretariat should become a mentor for potential African partners who would like someday to take on